dj-d/StegWare-App/README.md

 # StegWare-App
-A new Malware for Aandroid using Steganography
+A new Android Malware using Steganography